 1) APPLY A POSTCOLONIAL FEMINIST LENS TO NEWS MEDIA

-Find a recent news article or podcast, from within the last 60 days, on women or girls in the Global South.
+Find a recent news article or podcast, from within the last year, on women or girls in the Global South.
 Make sure you define the term “the Global South”.
 Use a postcolonial feminist lens to analyze the article or podcast.
 You must define postcolonial feminism.
-Make sure you refer to at least two assigned resources in your work and reference all your sources using the author-date format.

 MODULE NINE: WOMEN, GENDER, & WORK